flydog-sdr/docs/docs/en/guide/install.md

 ## Selecting the Appropriate HF Interface

-The FlyDog SDR offers two HF input jacks (HF-1, HF-2), the lower the bandwidth, the more significant the signal attenuation.
+The FlyDog SDR offers two HF input interfaces (HF-1, HF-2), the lower the bandwidth, the more significant the signal attenuation.

  - HF-1: with 30 MHz low-pass filter
  - HF-2: with 62 MHz low-pass filter